 - Test frequency should be based on the motor’s age and extent of use.
 Develop a schedule that allows you to test those devices which are most heavily used, and are most critical to your operation, the most frequently.

 - Use collected test data to determine operating trends and insulation deterioration.
-Fluke’s insulation resistance testers are equipped with Fluke Connect® technology that eliminates one of the biggest hurdles to implementing a preventive maintenance program—collecting and understanding test data.
+Fluke insulation resistance testers that are equipped with Fluke Connect technology eliminate one of the biggest hurdles to implementing a preventive maintenance program — collecting and understanding test data.
 Until now, technicians have used a “man-meter-pencil” approach to data collection, which has been a deterrent to implementing preventive maintenance programs.
 Manually written data can be hard to read, contain errors introduced when first recorded, and again when the data is transcribed into a storage system.

 - Review insulation resistance test data to determine when service needs to be scheduled for the motor.
-Using the Fluke Connect app on a smart phone or tablet, the technician can set up the test and control the test tool, then, with the push of a button, instantly collect and store relevant results into the cloud for permanent, error-free storage and analysis.
+On Fluke Connect-enabled devices, the technician can set up the test and control the test tool, then, with the push of a button, instantly collect and store relevant results into the cloud for permanent, error-free storage and analysis.
 In addition, other equipment-specific information is stored with the associated test results: date, time, work order, and more.

 Preventive maintenance that includes insulation resistance testing gives maintenance managers more control over electric motor systems.
-Motor insulation will deteriorate and need service at some point in time.
-With preventive maintenance, it is up to the maintenance manager to determine just when that is.
+Motor insulation will deteriorate and need service at some point in time; with preventive maintenance, it's up to the maintenance manager to determine just when that is.